Larry-Gensch/Localizing/README.md

 Once the macro is set up, it will generate constants within the enumeration it is applied to.
-These constants will map to constants of type `String(localized:)` with the following format (with newlines in the example output added for readability)
+These constants will map to constants of type `String(localized:)` with the following format (with newlines in the example output added for better readability).

+If a comment precedes a `case` in the `Strings enum`, the comment will be supplied to the `String(localized: ...)` generated localization.
+Single and multiple line comments are supported.

 ```
 static let key1 = String(localized: "prefix.key1",